 Dissemination of Federal STI is being transformed by the ongoing revolution in electronic information and telecommunication technologies.
 The scientific and technical community is one of the heaviest and most advanced users of computers.
-The vast majority of U.S. scientists and engineers have a microcomputer at work and/or at home, and many have access to mainframe and high performance computer resources either onsite or through telecommunication networks.
+The vast majority of U.S. scientists and engineers have a microcomputer at work and/or at home, and some have access to mainframe and highperformance computer resources either onsite or through telecommunication networks.
 The microcomputer or workstation provides the scientist or engineer with a versatile tool.
-Continuous, steady improvement in the price/performance of microcomputers has resulted in the power of a 1970s-vintage mainframe computer now being on the desktop the typical scientist.
-The microcomputer can be used to search, recover, and store STI on magnetic or optical media, manipulate and analyze STI using a variety of software, and access STI remotely via online bulletin boards, computer conferences, and database networks.'
+Continuous, steady improvement in the price/performance of microcomputers has resulted in the power of a 1970s-vintage mainframe computer now being on the desktop of the typical scientist.
+The microcomputer can be used to search, recover, and store STI on magnetic or optical media, manipulate and analyze STI using a variety of software, and access STI remotely via online bulletin boards, computer conferences, and database networks.

 Online information networks serve at least three important needs of the scientific and technical community.
-First, they are used for the transfer of very large streams of STI, for example, from a central repository of data collected by earth-observing satellites to regional data repositories and to individual research institutions or user groups.
-Second, online networks are used to search STI bibliographic databases and to remotely access large-scale high performance computers.
-Third, online networks are used for informal exchange of STI among researchers, for example, an electronic bulletin board on research in progress or upcoming key events, a computer conference for exchanging working notes and ideas among scientists conducting related research, and electronic mail for submission of manuscripts and review comments to scientific and technical journals and to funding agencies.2 Online STI dissemination benefits from both a proliferation of online gateways that provide channels for electronic information exchange (offered by telecommunication common carriers, value-added carriers, and not-for-profit and governmental systems), and a growing variety of STI services (especially bibliographic and reference services offered by commercial and notfor-profit organizations as well as some government agencies).
-Advances in online STI gateways and information services are made possible in part by progress in underlying digital telecommunication technologies (such as packet switching, fiber optics, and satellite networking).
+First, they are used for the transfer of very large streams of STI, for example, from a central repository of data collected by Earth-observing satellites to regional data repositories and to individual research institutions or user groups.
+Second, online networks are used to search STI bibliographic databases and to remotely access large-scale high-performance computers.
+Third, online networks are used for informal exchange of STI among researchers, for example, an electronic bulletin board on research in progress or upcoming key events, a computer conference for exchanging working notes and ideas among scientists conducting related research, and electronic mail for submission of manuscripts and review comments to scientific and technical journals and to funding agencies.2 Online STI dissemination benefits from both a proliferation of online gateways that provide channels for electronic information exchange (offered by telecommunication common carriers, value-added carriers, and not-for-profit and governmental systems), and a growing variety of STI services (especially bibliographic and reference services offered by commercial and not-forDissemination of Federal STI is being transformed by the ongoing revolution in electronic information and telecommunication technologies.

+profit organizations as well as some government agencies).
+Advances in online STI gateways and information services are made possible in part by progress in underlying digital telecommunication technologies (e.g., packet switching, fiber optics, and satellite networking).
 The net result is that online is feasible over a broader range of STI dissemination applications than ever before.

 The package of online and optical disk technologies offers a powerful combination.
-Online can be effectively used when time or geographic factors are most important (e.g., bibliographic updates on just published research, access to remote computing resources or to international STI databases) and off-line optical disks can be used for large data sets and/or extensive data manipulation and analysis requirements that are not time sensitive and would be much more expensive online (even at off-peak rates).
+Online can be effectively used when time or geographic factors are most important (e.g., bibliographic updates on just-published research, access to remote computing resources or to international STI databases) and offline optical disks can be used for large data sets and/or extensive data manipulation and analysis requirements that are not time-sensitive and would be much more expensive online (even at off-peak rates).